and His Instruments

 A private collector, Marlowe A. Sigal of Newton, Massachusetts, was internationally regarded as an expert on the study, preservation, and restoration of antique musical instruments.
-His 2015 book “Four Centuries of Musical Instruments,” showcased most of his world-class private collection, which consisted of almost 700 instruments including period keyboards, flutes and whistles, woodwinds, strings, percussion, and world instruments spanning over 400 years.
+His 2015 book “Four Centuries of Musical Instruments,” (paid link) showcased most of his world-class private collection, which consisted of almost 700 instruments including period keyboards, flutes and whistles, woodwinds, strings, percussion, and world instruments spanning over 400 years.

 Marlowe was also the Founder and President of Solutek Corporation, in Roxbury, MA for over 50 years.
 Along with being a successful businessman, he served on the boards of several organizations devoted to the preservation of musical instruments and the performance of classical music.
 Harvard educated, Marlowe played saxophone in the Harvard Marching Band, and marched every year in at least one game, for a record 66 years.
 He performed and participated in the musical community, up until the time of his death.